-Once insolvency proceedings have commenced, the insolvency administrator can set aside transactions that unfairly favour one creditor over the others or any acts that reduce, make it more difficult or impossible, jeopardise or delay payment to the creditors that were carried out in bad faith and within the two years prior to the initiation of the insolvency proceedings.
-The insolvency administrator can terminate contracts that fulfil these criteria by means of a registered letter within six months of the knowledge of their existence.
+insolvency proceedings.
+The insolvency administrator can terminate contracts that fulfil these criteria by means of a registered letter within six months of knowledge of their existence.
 The termination has retroactive effects.
-The insolvent debtor or the third party who received the communication of termination can challenge the termination, filling a judicial action within three months after receiving the communication.
+The insolvent debtor or the third party who received the termination communication can challenge the termination, filling a judicial action within three months after receiving the communication.

-In the PER the termination of transaction is not provided for, so creditors must, in that case, resort to the general provisions of the civil code on termination of agreement and file a declarative action.
+In the case of the PER, the termination of transaction is not provided for, so creditors must, in that case, resort to the general provisions of the civil code on termination of agreement and file a declarative action.